HorizenOfficial/horizen-migration-cli/README.md

   -za="" -da="" -sg="" -pk="" -gf= -pf= -nt="" -h -v
 ```

-The message to sign should consist of the word tZENCLAIM and the destination address (starting with 0x) on Base and should be signed with the public key of the ZEN address of the funds.
+The message to sign should consist of the word HBETACLAIM and the destination address (starting with 0x) on Base and should be signed with the public key of the ZEN address of the funds.
-Example: `"tZENCLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC"`
+Example: `"HBETACLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC"`

 ### zenclaim-claimmultisigaddress